jhudsl/tidyversecourse/docs/05-prediction.md

 If you wanted more control over this process you could specify the different possible options for `mtry` and `min_n` in the `tune_grid()` function using the `grid_*()` functions of the `dials` package to create a more specific grid.

-Be default the values for the hyperparameters being tuned are chosen semi-randomly (meaning that they are within a range of reasonable values but still random).
+By default the values for the hyperparameters being tuned are chosen semi-randomly (meaning that they are within a range of reasonable values but still random).

 Now we can use the `collect_metrics()` function again to take a look at what happened with our cross validation tests.
 We can see the different values chosen for `mtry` and `min_n` and the mean `rmse` and `rsq` values across the cross validation samples.